run-crank/run-crank.github.io/src/content-md/intro/install.md

 navOrder: 2
 path: "/intro/install"
 title: "Installation"
+summary: "Learn how to install Crank, the open BDD test automation framework for business technology."
 ---

 You can install Crank in a variety of ways.
 Given that it's a command-line